Enable build support by adding .onedev-buildspec.yml

 Tesnorboard is disabled by default, becouse it's too hungry for ram.

-You can enable tensorboard by command supervisorctl start tensorboard
+You can enable tensorboard by command supervisorctl start tensorboard.

 Multiple GPUs

-to specify visible devices in container.
+You can use environment NVIDIA_VISIBLE_DEVICES to specify visible devices in container.

 Requirements